vuejs/docs/src/guide/template-syntax.md

 <span>Message: {{ msg }}</span>
 ```

-The mustache tag will be replaced with the value of the `msg` property on the corresponding data object.
-It will also be updated whenever the data object's `msg` property changes.
+The mustache tag will be replaced with the value of the `msg` property from the corresponding component instance.
+It will also be updated whenever the `msg` property changes.

 You can also perform one-time interpolations that do not update on data change by using the [v-once directive](../api/directives.html#v-once), but keep in mind this will also affect any other bindings on the same node: